cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/building-a-manifest-file.md

 #### CORS configuration

 If required, you can also specify the allowed origin (as '\*' or a single origin) and methods.
-For stacks created since 21st September 2016, you can also specify a comma-seperated list of origins, headers, and whether to allow credentials for CORS.
+For applications created since 21st September 2016, you can also specify a comma-seperated list of origins, headers, and whether to allow credentials for CORS.

 ```
 production: